petes-eats/food-logger/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# This is a project made by the food lovers Peter, Alex, and Austin
+# This is a project made by the food lovers Peter, Alex, and Austin - food lovers ASSEMBLE

 ## Food is good - Austin Wu, 2020